Daddy Lumba's funeral: Why court issued a caveat after initially restraining family head

-The High Court in Accra has restrained the head of family of Daddy Lumba from going ahead to organise the final funeral rites of the music icon on Saturday, December 13, 2025.
+The High Court in Accra on Friday morning restrained the head of family of Daddy Lumba from going ahead to organise the final funeral rites of the music icon on Saturday, December 13, 2025.

-The family head (Abusuapanyin), Kwame Owusu, has been ordered by the court to convene a family meeting, involving all sides, within three days to plan the funeral.
+The family head (Abusuapanyin), Kwame Owusu, was ordered by the court to convene a family meeting, involving all sides, within three days to plan the funeral.

-The funeral home, where the body is being preserved, has also been restrained from releasing the body to the head of the family for the planned Saturday event.
+The funeral home, where the body was being preserved, Transitions, was also restrained from releasing the body to the head of the family for the planned Saturday event.

 Per the documents filed in court, the applicants argued that their family head Kwame Owusu had sidelined them in the preparation of the funeral.